 Life-size frescoes of saints painted in the 13th century greet you at the entrance of one of the most spectacular sights in Kythira.
 The stalagmites and stalactites inside the cave are natural wonders.

 It’s a fascinating spectacle!
-You set off from the waterfall and continue down the ravine of the Nymphs to discover the old watermills.
-One of the most enjoyable walks on Kythira.
+You set off from a waterfall and continue down the ravine of the Nymphs to discover the old watermills of Kythira.
+One of the most enjoyable walks on the island.

 The Venetian castle at Kato Hora Mylopotamou

 This village, founded after the destruction of Paleohora, is an architectural marvel.
 You’ll see the ruins of a Venetian castle, churches and houses dating from the late 15th century.

 This little port could have been plucked straight out of the Cyclades.
 Besides having a swim in the bays near the picturesque beaches, you can also take a look at the marvellous old Kavalini mansion with its sundial.